Links on Android Authority may earn us a commission. Learn more.

 The geeky streaming service has a pretty niche appeal.
 It’s likely to either be exactly what you’re looking for or have nothing for you.

 If you’re on the fence, though, have a look at our breakdown.
-We’ll fill you in on everything you need to know about VRV and whether it’s the streaming site you’ve been looking for and what the combination of Funimation and Crunchyroll means for VRV’s future..
+We’ll fill you in on everything you need to know about VRV, including how the merger with Crunchyroll will affect VRV’s future.

 What is VRV?